 “Buy my eBook on making money online”

-“Ask me anything on making money online, today I am giving free information”
+“Ask me anything about making money online.
+Today, I am giving free information”

 “Is online freelancing dead?
-No one seems to be making enough online nowadays”
+No one seems to make enough online nowadays”

 Don’t be all business